Keibert Ruiz Player Props: Nationals vs. Mariners

 Keibert Ruiz At The Plate

-- In seven games this season, he has hit a long ball (11.1%, and 3% of his trips to the dish).
+- Looking at the 64 games he has played this year, he's homered in seven of them (10.9%), and in 3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.